-Acute Rheumatic Fever is a notifiable condition in the Northern Territory, Western Australia and Queensland.
+Acute rheumatic fever is a notifiable condition in the Northern Territory, Western Australia, South Australia and Queensland.

 - Northern Territory control program